azdavis/millet/readme.md

 ## Development

-First, clone the repository and cd inside.
+First, clone the repository with `git` and cd inside.

 For development of the main codebase in `crates`, install Rust, probably with [rustup][].
 Then run `cargo build`.